1987–88 NHL season

 The 1987–88 NHL season was the 71st season of the National Hockey League.
-It was an 80-game season with the top four teams in each division advancing to the Stanley Cup Playoffs.
-This season would see the Edmonton Oilers win their fourth Stanley Cup in five years by sweeping the Boston Bruins 4–0 in the Stanley Cup Final.
+It was an 80-game season with the top four teams in each division advancing to the Stanley Cup playoffs.
+This season would see the Edmonton Oilers win their fourth Stanley Cup in five years by sweeping the Boston Bruins 4–0 in the Stanley Cup Finals.
 In the process of their Cup win, Edmonton lost only two games, a record for the "16 wins" playoff format.